robotsthatdream/cafer_docker/README.md

 ### Regarding Docker-Compose

-The same project could be achieved without Docker-Compose, as if one look at the [docker-compose.yml file](https://github.com/robotsthatdream/cafer_docker/blob/master/docker-compose.yml), the instructions of the yaml file come from the **docker run** and **docker build** tools.
-But Docker-Compose makes this task easier.
+The same project could be achieved without Docker-Compose, as if one look at the [docker-compose.yml file](https://github.com/robotsthatdream/cafer_docker/blob/master/docker-compose.yml), the instructions of the yaml file come from the *docker run* and *docker build* tools.
+Docker-Compose just makes this task way easier.

-Please note that Docker-Compose instructions have precedence over similar instructions put in a Dockerfile.
+**⚠** Please note that Docker-Compose instructions have precedence over similar instructions put in a Dockerfile.

 ## Cafer_docker images' structure